 Contribute to a socially engaged culture

-We offer three graduate programs and two dual-degree options, which make it possible to earn two separate graduate degrees in just three years.
+We offer two graduate programs and one dual-degree option, which makes it possible to earn two separate graduate degrees in just three years.
 Throughout your coursework, students experience a rich ecosystem of craft, civic engagement, and entrepreneurship.
 Drawing inspiration from San Francisco cultural institutions, such as Yerba Buena Center for the Arts and the Wattis Institute for Contemporary Arts, our programs encourage students to contribute to local art and design communities through exhibitions, publications, and various critique formats.